 When you decide to buy a bird house be aware that there are many designs being sold that are unsuitable for the birds.
 These houses may not attract any birds or the types of birds you wish, or they may actually be harmful.

 Many are very cute and look like little decorated houses.
-There is nothing wrong with these, but they are usually more appropriate as indoor decoration than as good safe homes for wild birds.
+There is nothing wrong with these, but they are often more appropriate as indoor decoration than as good safe homes for wild birds.

-Below is a checklist of the ten most important features of a good working bird house.
-Before you put a house out for wild birds, be sure it has these ten features.
+Below is a checklist of the nine most important features of a good working bird house.
+Before you put a house out for wild birds, be sure it has these features.
 If it is decorative and still has these features, then it is fine to put it out.

 1. No Perch